KDE/neochat/README.md

 ## Acknowledgement

-This program utilizes [libQuotient](https://github.com/quotient-im/libQuotient/) as its Matrix SDK.
+NeoChat utilizes [libQuotient](https://github.com/quotient-im/libQuotient/) as its Matrix SDK.

-This program is a fork of [Spectral](https://gitlab.com/spectral-im/spectral/).
+NeoChat is a fork of [Spectral](https://gitlab.com/spectral-im/spectral/).

 ## License